knative/docs/docs/eventing/sources/_index.md

 All Sources are part of the `sources` category.

 {{< tabs name="List event sources" default="kubectl" >}} {{% tab name="kubectl" %}}
-You can list existing event sources on your cluster by entering the ommand:
+You can list existing event sources on your cluster by entering the command:

 ```shell
 kubectl get sources